-4.4.2 Opacity
+4.3.2 Opacity

 Satellites measure opacity in terms of optical depth.
-The following ranges have been defined to best compare ground observations of sky opacity to satellite data (table 6)
+This is a non-dimentional quantity that contains information about how much of the Sun's light is able to penetrate the cloud.
+The following ranges have been defined to best compare ground observations of sky opacity to satellite data (table 6).